-somerandomperson, The Dramatist
+somerandomperson, The Wordsmith

 My going-to-take-forever project is Dragons: Rising Storm.
 It's got four (possibly five) adventures in one!
 You'll get to take the role of a dragon, and attempt to avert (or instigate, depending on your tribe and choices) a war among the dragons.
 I'm finished with the Thunder storyline.
 One down, three (or four) to go!

 Another going-to-take-forever project is Dance of the Fates.
 It'll follow a storyline involving three heroines, and it will include RPG style battles.
 Right now I'm working on the first part (Amara's story).

 A very simple game that's really just an excuse to play around with variables and stuff.
 You play as a generic RPG hero trying to defeat the Behemoth.

 A king with a taste for the unusual has sent you, the Royal Hunter, out to find the newest taste he seeks to try... firebird!